-During the Year, the principal business activities of the Group comprise provision of finance lease and loan services and property investment; provision of the PPP Class 1 land development services; and management and operation of light-emitting diode ("LED") energy management contracts ("EMC") through its investments in joint ventures in the People's Republic of China (the "PRC").
+During the Year, the principal business activities of the Group comprise provision of finance lease and loan services and property investment; provision of the PPP Class 1 land development services; and management and operation of light-emitting diode ("LED") energy management contracts ("EMC") in the People's Republic of China (the "PRC").
+The Group also operates LED EMC business through its investment in a joint venture.

-During the Year, the consolidated revenue of the Group amounted to approximately HK\$5.9 million (2019: consolidated revenue from continuing and discontinued operations of approximately HK\$62.4 million), representing a decrease of 90.5% as compared with last year, which mainly attributed to the cessation of the Group's gas business following the disposal of the remaining subsidiaries in gas business in the second half of last year.
+During the Year, the consolidated revenue of the Group amounted to approximately HK\$3.2 million (2020: approximately HK\$5.9 million), representing a decrease of 45.8% as compared with last year, which mainly attributed to decline in the number of ongoing projects of finance lease business.

-The net loss of the Group was approximately HK\$188.7 million during the Year, representing a decrease of approximately HK\$396.3 million as compared with the net loss of approximately HK\$585.0 million last year.
-The decrease in net loss was mainly attributable to (i) decrease in impairment of intangible assets by approximately HK\$90.2 million; (ii) decrease in fair value losses on investment properties by approximately HK\$138.5 million; (iii) decrease in finance costs by approximately HK\$64.7 million; and (iv) increase in gain on disposal of subsidiaries by approximately HK\$52.4 million during the Year.
+The net loss of the Group was approximately HK\$49.5 million during the Year, representing a decrease of approximately HK\$139.2 million as compared with the net loss of approximately HK\$188.7 million last year.
+The decrease in net loss was mainly attributable to (i) an impairment loss of approximately HK\$225.0 million on the Group's intangible assets in relation to the PPP's project was recorded in last year, while no such impairment loss was recorded during the Year; (ii) a deferred tax credited to profit or loss of approximately HK\$56.3 million in related to the impairment of intangible assets in last year, while no such deferred tax credit was recorded during the Year; (iii) a gain on disposal of subsidiaries of approximately HK\$52.6 million was recorded in last year, while no such gain was recorded during the Year; (iv) increase in share of profits of joint ventures by approximately HK\$10.0 million during the Year; and (v) decrease in finance costs by approximately HK\$12.6 million during the Year.